Free Pima County Public Records Search (Criminal, Marital, Court)

 Email requests can be sent to [email protected].

-Browse Court Records Through the Pima County Consolidated Justice Court
+View Court Records via the Pima County Consolidated Justice Court

 The Pima County Consolidated Justice Court hears cases related to criminal charges and traffic charges, as well as civil lawsuits involving claims $10,000 or less.